-- 2. In "Miscellaneous Item" •, specify an appropriate "purchase miscellaneous" record that gives the appropriate charge.
+- 2. In "Miscellaneous" 1, specify an appropriate "miscellaneous item" record that gives the appropriate charge.
 (If there isn't an existing record for the charge, click the "..." button and create one.)
-"Unit Cost" and "Suggested Text" will be filled in with information from the selected miscellaneous item record. - 3.
-If you wish the text in "Suggested Text" to appear on the purchase order, checkmark Use suggested text 4.
+"Miscellaneous Cost" 2 and "Order Line Text" 3 will be filled in with information from the selected miscellaneous item record. - If you wish the text in "Order LineText" to appear on the purchase order, checkmark Use suggested text 4.
 Otherwise, fill in "Order Line Text" 5 with the text you want to appear on the purchase order. - 4.
-In "Order Quantity" 6, enter the quantity of the miscellaneous item that should appear on the purchase order. - 5.
+In "Quantity" ^(G), enter the quantity of the miscellaneous item that should appear on the purchase order. - 5.
 If you want the cost of the work to be the amount that appears in "Calculated Cost", checkmark Use calculated cost 2.
 Otherwise, fill in "Cost" 3 with the desired cost.
 (If you fill in "Unit Cost", MainBoss automatically fills in "Total Cost", and vice versa.) - 6.
 Click Save & Close to save the information and close the window.
 When you return to the previous screen, you'll see the charge entered in the purchase order's Line Items list.